wp-plugins/pbp-newsticker/readme.txt

 tags: newsticker
 Requires at least: 3.0.1
 Tested up to: 4.1
-Stable tag: 1.2
+Stable tag: 1.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Create many newsticker with display using shortscode, widgets or PHP

 == Description ==
-Create as many news tickers as you want and display them using shortcodes, widgets or PHP.
+Create as many Newstickers as you want and display them using shortcodes, widgets or PHP.

 = Features =
 * Create many tickers.